 Regardless of where we are at home or work, we do face power failures from time to time.
 Here is when an electrician is required to fix the electrical issues.
 For home electrical problems we have residential electricians and for retail stores and manufacturing plants, we have commercial electricians.

 Different types of electricians cater to residential, commercial and industrial needs depending on their areas of competence and specialization.
 You will have to know the difference between a residential and a commercial electrician before you settle on an electrician for your company.
-Although both tend to be identical on the floor, they rely on various fields of specialization.
+Although some, such as this electrician Werribee, do both residential and commercial jobs and both tend to be identical on the floor, they rely on various fields of specialization.

 The discrepancies between a commercial electrician and a residential electrician are significant.
 As the specialization and expertise of the electrician increases, the income also increases simultaneously.